mehra01/Automated-Content-Creator-Crew/README.md

-# Automated Content Creator Crew
+# Automated Content Creator with Crew

 A Python-based automation for creating, writing, and optimizing SEO-friendly articles using agents powered by OpenAI and CrewAI.